 Irene Yamashita, MCWD

-Stacy Coreless, Mono County, Supervisor Elect
+Stacy Corless, Mono County, Supervisor Elect

 I. Public Comment

 Request Public comment be moved to end of meeting.

 II.
 Status Reports from Subcommittees

 Thermal Subcommittee: discussed upgrades to wells, including shelters around wellheads to protect from climatic “noise” data, shelters went on three wells, questions raised about 28-49 if signatures were seasonal or equipment noise, and downward trend in pressure which is an indicator of injection well.
 12-31 viability of static monitoring point, still open for discussion.
 66-31 was a useful well before Basalt Canyon, problems with tubing construction, since 2006 it has been a noisy record, prevailing wisdom is it is not worth fixing but might be a good data point.